Obama poised for new sanctions on Russia if no progress on Ukraine

 With rhetoric building from the United States about the imposition of a new, tougher round of sanctions, Russia suggested on Thursday that Western firms which pulled out of the country may not be able to get back in.

-"It is obvious that they won't return in the near future if they sever investment agreements with us, I mean there are consequences as well," Natural Resources Minister Sergei Donskoy told reporters.
+"It is obvious that they won't return in the near future if they sever investment agreements with us, I mean there are consequences as well," Natural Resources Minister Sergei Donskoi told reporters.

 "Russia is one of the most promising countries in terms of hydrocarbons production.
 If some contracts are severed here, then, colleagues, you lose a serious lump of your future pie," the minister added.